OlofBlomqvist/marlowe-indexer/README.md

 - GraphQL subscriptions (with filtering)
 - Stabilize structure of stored data (what to store about each contract and how)

-# Known hacks/flaws

-- Rollbacks are not at all something that has been given any attention yet and may be completely broken.

 # Code quality

 - Initially during POC, shortcuts will be taken..
 - Will be improved greatly before V1 release.

-# When V1 ?

-This is a side-project, so possibly never..